-Nanjing East Road, one of the busiest shopping streets in the world is over 3 miles long and home to the 8 story Number One Department Store.
-A colorful train transports customers between more than 600 businesses selling jade, silk, name brand clothing, bread, pastries, cakes, candy, and meat.
-An estimated one million seven hundred shoppers visit the area each day.
+Nanjing East Road, one of the busiest shopping streets in the world, is over 3 miles long and home to the 8 floor Number One Department Store.
+An estimated 1,00,700 shoppers visit the area each day.
+The colorful Dangdang sightseeing train transports customers between more than 600 businesses selling jade, silk, name brand clothing, bread, pastries, cakes, candy, and meat.

-We learn from a local, knock offs in China are rated on a scale from A to D according to how similar the product is to the original.
-A is the most expensive and at times tricks even the manufacturers.
+Knock off or counterfeit brands, commonly found in touristy areas in China, are rated on a scale from A to D according to how similar the product is to the original.
+A, the most expensive, at times can even fool the manufacturers.

 Yu Yuan Old Street

-Walking to YuYuan Old Street, visitors pass the four hundred year old Yuyuan Garden.
-The garden consists of six sections separated by walls: Sansui Hall, Wanhua Chamber, Dianchun Hall, Huijing Hall, Yuhua Hall, and the inner garden.
+Near YuYuan Old Street is the 400 year old Yuyuan Garden.
+The garden consists of 6 different sections separated by walls: Sansui Hall, Wanhua Chamber, Dianchun Hall, Huijing Hall, Yuhua Hall, and the inner garden.
 Perfectly manicured shrubs and bushes, rock formations, flowers, and statues are on display along the stone path.

-At the center of Shanghai is the entrance to Yu Yuan Old Street.
+At the center of Shanghai is the entrance to Yu Yuan Old Street, also known as Shanghai Old Street.
+Here Shanhai’s first jeweler, bank, and tea house were located.
+Now, the market place is bustling with over 200 shops and vendors selling souvenirs, food, jade, pearls, statues, chop sticks, clothing, paintings, and tea.
 Resembling the Ming and Qing Dynasty architecture, lanterns line the walkway among red ornate buildings with upturned roofs.
-The marketplace is bustling with shops and vendors selling souvenirs, food, jade, pearls, statues, chop sticks, clothing, paintings, and tea.

-A variety of authentic Chinese food can be sampled at cafeteria style food court with a long metal counter wrapping around an enormous kitchen below colorful photos of food.
-We sample sweet pumpkin rice balls and barbecued pork steamed buns.
+A variety of authentic Chinese food can be purchased at cafeteria style food court with a long metal counter wrapping around an enormous kitchen below colorful photos of food.
+We order a sweet pumpkin rice ball, barbecued pork steamed buns, and a giant crab soup dumpling.
 A thin layer of rice coats a doughy, stretchy pumpkin ball encasing a cube of pumpkin gelatin.
-From a vendor we purchase a giant crap soup dumpling.

 Shanghai Circus World, located on metro line one, has a phenomenal Shanghai Acrobat Show.
 Snacks, beer, popcorn, and even marinara flavored potato chips can be purchased at a small convenience store outside the theatre and brought in to enjoy during the show.